 But we did have the statutory tin of easy start for the winter months.

 …Oh! and not to forget, you needed to be blessed with a good sense of humour. still some thing that comes in handy today aswell.

 So come on… climb aboard.. no need for any silly high viz health and safety rubbish on here…jump in, and take a ride through the last fifty odd years of my world in transport with me.

 We have come a long way in the last 50+ years

-The Juniper Berry at Southampton was a popular overnight drinking den, one which a lot of drivers my age and older will fondly recall, many a happy night was spent in this tavern, the pub, not far from the dock area was our meeting place for a great night out for all the lads from up North… and the rest of the nation too I might add.
+The Juniper Berry (BELOW LEFT) at Southampton was a popular overnight drinking den, one which a lot of drivers my age and older will fondly recall, many a happy night was spent in this questionable tavern, the pub was not far from the dock area, and was our meeting place for a great night out for all the lads from up North… and for the rest of the nation too I might add.

 I spent my 21st birthday here in 1969.

 The Southampton Dockers were on strike at the time, a very common thing around all the countries docklands at that particular time.

-BUT IT ALL STARTED A FEW YEARS EARLIER FOR ME…
+BUT FOR ME..
+ALL THIS STARTED A FEW YEARS EARLIER

 We all have fond memories of how things used to be in the old days when we first started wagon/truck driving.